The Blitz: Luftwaffe and strategic bombing

 Wever argued that OKL should not be solely educated in tactical and operational matters, but also in grand strategy, war economics, armament production, and the mentality of potential opponents (also known as intelligence analysis).
 Wever's vision was not realised, staff studies in those subjects fell by the wayside, and the Air Academies focused on tactics, technology and operational planning, rather than on independent strategic air offensives.

-In 1936 Wever was killed in an air crash, and the failure to implement his vision for the new Luftwaffe was largely attributable to his successors.
+In 1936 Wever died in an air crash, and the failure to implement his vision for the new Luftwaffe was largely attributable to his successors.
 Ex-army personnel, and his successors as Chief of the Luftwaffe General Staff, Albert Kesselring (3 June 1936 – 31 May 1937) and Hans-Jürgen Stumpff (1 June 1937 – 31 January 1939), are usually blamed for abandoning strategic planning for close air support.

 Two prominent enthusiasts for ground-support operations (direct or indirect) were Hugo Sperrle, the commander of Luftflotte 3 (1 February 1939 – 23 August 1944), and Hans Jeschonnek, Chief of the Luftwaffe General Staff (1 February 1939 – 19 August 1943).
 The Luftwaffe was not pressed into ground support operations, either because of pressure from the army, or because it was led by ex-soldiers; indeed, the Luftwaffe favoured a model of joint inter-service operations, rather than independent strategic air campaigns.